-Investors with less than $10,000; Those who prefer to work with a well-known company; Investors who don’t need to talk with human advisors
+Investors looking to minimize fees; Those who prefer to work with a well-known company; Investors who don't need to talk with human advisors

 Pricing: How Much Does Wealthfront Cost?

 |Option Name||Management Fee||Minimum Balance||Features|

 |Wealthfront||0.25%||$500||Direct indexing if you have at least $100,000|

 You need to invest at least $500 to start an account with Wealthfront.
 Then there is a flat-rate management fee of 0.25%.
 This fee is an annual cost and applies to the assets you have under management.
 You have the potential to earn $5,000 of fee-free investment every time you refer someone.
 (You and the person you refer receive the fee-free benefit.)

 There are no other pricing plans with special features but investors with at least $100,000 and $500,000 receive additional management services.
 There are no trading commissions.
 You’ll never pay fees to purchase ETFs.
 The only other cost to keep in mind is the operational fees that individual ETFs charge.
 These fees are generally less than 0.15% but may be over 0.40% in some cases.